 Anyone else have a problem where you can't spoof a mac in 7?
 (I've heard some people have the same problem in Vista) It works for me in XP on the same laptop, and works in Linux, but in W7 directly adding NetworkAddress key to the registry, or using a mac changing prog only works if the first pair of HEX is 0A or higher.
 It simply doesn't recognise 00 as the first pair (which is the value in most hardware adapters....).
 This makes it difficult to test IDS systems, firewalls, etc...

-The MAC of the intel wired NIC on the same machine (in Windows 7) changes just fine using all available methods.
+The MAC of the intel wired NIC on the same machine (in W7) changes just fine using all available methods.

 Anyone found a solution to this, other than using 0A, etc?
 Is there an older driver (im using 188.8.131.52) that works correctly?
 Or is this a W7/Vista + Intel issue?

 |Similar help and support threads for2: MAC Spoofing w Intel 3945|

 |BSOD on Dell XPS M1330 -- poss. culprit Intel wifi 3945||BSOD Help and Support|

 |Can I Has Fake Virtualization? (spoofing)||Virtualization|

 Windows 7 Forums is an independent web site and has not been authorized, sponsored, or otherwise approved by Microsoft Corporation.
 "Windows 7" and related materials are trademarks of Microsoft Corp.

 All times are GMT -5.
 The time now is 03:45 AM.